Potato fry, learn how to make a super simple and tasty potato fry recipe with quick video, step by step photos.

 2. Cut into same thickness strips.
 Chop the strips to cubes.

 3. Heat a kadai with oil, splutter mustard, add curry leaves.
 Add diced potato and cook for 2 mins.
 Stir every 30 secs.

-4. Add 2 tsp sambar powder, ⅛ tsp turmeric, required salt.
+4. Add 2 teaspoon sambar powder, ⅛ teaspoon turmeric, required salt.